fozretro/ap6rtc/SMJOIN.md

 ## Understanding the Process

-Initially, there was confusion about the relationship between these sources.
-The MDFS documentation describes service entry points pointing to "spare space" that calls original handlers, but the ROM sources showed service entries pointing directly to their own handlers.
+The MDFS documentation describes service entry points pointing to "spare space" that calls previous handlers, while the ROM sources show service entries pointing directly to their own handlers.

 The breakthrough came when it was realized:
 - **Individual ROMs** (MiniRom.bas, AP6) are structured to be **joinable** (with relocation data)